 If you have any questions concerning the rights of an entity, please consult your legal advisor.

 A redemption amount is the amount necessary to pay off the Deed of Trust in default.

 The Public Trustee's foreclosure files do not contain these figures unless an Intent to Redeem has been filed.
 The Public Trustee requests and receives figures from the foreclosing attorney for the lender or the overbidder at the time of the sale.

 See the Misstatement of Redemption Amount notice document at the bottom of this page.

 Junior Lien Holder Redemption

 To exercise a right of redemption, a junior lien holder must properly file an Intent to Redeem with the Public Trustee eight (8) business days after the sale.
-A lien holder Intent to Redeem form (see bottom of page) is available on this website or from the Bradford Publishing Company form Number 979).
+A lien holder Intent to Redeem form is available on this website (see bottom of page).

 When filing the intent, the lien holder must include the original or a certified copy of the lien and any recorded assignments of the lien.
 The fee to file a lien intent is $50.
 For HOA liens, please see our HOA Intent to Redeem policy and form at the bottom of this page.

 Junior lien holders who have filed an Intent to Redeem will be advised of their redemption period by the Public Trustee's office.
 Intents to Redeem are prioritized in the order they are recorded.
 The most senior lien holder may redeem fifteen (15) to nineteen (19) business days after the sale, but no later than noon on the final day.
 Subsequent lien holders each have five (5) business days after the senior lien holder's period, but must redeem by noon on the final day.